-You wouldn’t be wrong.
+Even if you’ve never seen or met a Bearded Collie in person, you have to assume that any dog with such a “great” name has to be a lot of fun to own!
+And in this case, you wouldn’t be wrong.
 After all, the Bearded Collie puppies are just about the cutest little things you’ll ever see!
-And the good news is unlike many other different dog breeds, these little guys grow up to be really cute dogs as well! dogs as well!
+And the good news is, unlike many other dog breeds, these little guys grow up to be adorable dogs, too!
+Dogs as well!

 But looks aren’t everything…

-All that and good looks too?
+All that and good looks, too?

 All of this combined with…

-In this article, we wanted to take a moment and discuss some of the pros and cons of owning a Bearded Collie so that you might be better prepared to known if choosing a Bearded Collie is going to be the right choice for you.
-So, without further ado, let’s dive right into it!
+A great temperament and friendly disposition to a fault make it difficult for many to say “No” when allowed to own a Bearded Collie.
+And who could blame them?
+The only problem is that a Beardie may not be your “right” dog.
+This is why, in this article, we wanted to take a moment and discuss some of the pros and cons of owning a Bearded Collie so that you might be better prepared to know if choosing a Bearded Collie is going to be the right choice for you So, without further ado, let’s dive right into it!

 Bearded Collie Fast Facts